h8d13/TERCES/README.md

 ./terces file dec /path/to/file.trcs <dest>     # Restores original
 ```

 > `dest` is optional and by default uses same dir of source file.
-Example your file is in project root of `TERCES/`
+Ex: file is in project root of `TERCES/`

 ```bash
 ./terces file enc lol.jpg